Feature comparison

 Google Docs Voice Typing requires a constant internet connection.
 Your audio is streamed to Google's servers, processed by their speech recognition API, and the text result is sent back.
 Google's privacy policy governs how that audio data is handled.

 Privacy by architecture: EnviousWispr does not have a server.
 There is no account system, no cloud backend, and no telemetry on your dictated content.
-The app sends anonymous usage analytics (PostHog) and crash reports (Sentry), but your actual text and audio never leave your machine.
+The app sends anonymous usage analytics (PostHog) and crash reports (Sentry).
+Your audio never leaves your Mac; your text stays local too, unless you opt into cloud polish, in which case only the transcript goes directly to your chosen provider under your own API key.

 Fast because there is no upload step